Updated: May 22

-So, two points could be usefully made with respect to the use of antibiotics in human care: First: AMR isn’t caused misuse, at the most it is accelerated by local use and practices.
+So, two points could be usefully made with respect to the use of antibiotics in human care: First: AMR isn’t caused by misuse; at the most, it is accelerated by local use and practices.
 The emergence of AMR is an inevitable consequence of the use of a selective pressure on an evolutionary process.
 How many tons are used per year in human and other contexts will affect how fast, but not if it will happen.
-The scale and impact of AMR within hospitals – that’s a separately identifiable issue, but the doctors were put in an impossible position, and the resources and recognition now associated with the new ‘zero tolerance’ policy didn’t exist when it was originally practiced.
+The scale and impact of AMR within hospitals – that’s a separately identifiable issue, but the doctors were put in an impossible position, and the resources and recognition now associated with the new ‘zero-tolerance policy didn’t exist when it was originally practised.
 Second: nobody should blame GPs and other UK-based doctors for a situation which was being more effectively created and imported from elsewhere.
-And, where the antibiotics that were being marginally over-used locally are not the ones where resistance presents the real challenges we face.
+And where the antibiotics that were being marginally over-used locally are not the ones where resistance presents the real challenges we face.